web-developer032/pos/README.md

 ## Database Setup

+This project uses libSQL (Turso).

+**For local development:**

-This project uses libSQL.
-For local development, the database is stored in the `data/db` folder (default: `data/db/local.db`).
-The directory is created automatically when the application starts.
+- The database is automatically stored in the `data/db` folder (default: `data/db/local.db`)
+- The directory is created automatically when the application starts

-For production, configure your `DATABASE_URL` environment variable to point to your libSQL instance.
+- No environment variables are required for local file-based database

+**For production/Vercel deployment:**

+- Set `TURSO_DATABASE_URL` to your Turso database URL (e.g., `libsql://your-db.turso.io`)
+- Set `TURSO_AUTH_TOKEN` to your Turso authentication token
+- The application will automatically use these variables when deployed

 ## State Management